-The Compensation Report describes the compensation principles and programs as well as the governance framework related to the compensation of the Board of Directors and the members of Group Management of Sika.
-The report also provides details around the compensation programs and the payments made to members of the Board of Directors and of Group Management in the 2016 business year.
+The Compensation Report describes the compensation principles and programs, as well as the governance framework related to the compensation of the Board of Directors and the members of Group Management of Sika.
+The report also provides details regarding the compensation programs and the payment made to members of the Board of Directors and of Group Management in the 2018 business year.

-The Compensation Report is written in accordance with the Ordinance against Excessive Compensation in Listed Stock Corporations, the standard relating to information on Corporate Governance of the SIX Swiss Exchange and the principles of the Swiss Code of Best Practice for Corporate Governance of economiesuisse.
+The Compensation Report is written in accordance with the Ordinance against Excessive Compensation in Listed Stock Corporations, the standard relating to information on Corporate Governance of the SIX Swiss Exchange, and the principles of the Swiss Code of Best Practice for Corporate Governance of economiesuisse.
 It has the following structure:

-Introduction by the Chairman of the Nomination and Compensation Committee 66 Compensation governance 67 Architecture of compensation of the members of the Board of Directors 71 Architecture of compensation of the members of Group Management 72 Compensation awarded to the Board of Directors in 2016 (audited) 77 Compensation awarded to the CEO and to Group Management in 2016 (audited) 79 Shareholdings of the members of the Board of Directors and Group Management in 2016 81 Report of the statutory auditor 82
+Introduction by the Chairman of the Nomination and Compensation Committee 70 Compensation governance 71 Architecture of compensation of the Board of Directors 75 Architecture of compensation of Group Management 76 Compensation awarded to the Board of Directors in 2018 (audited) 81 Compensation awarded to the CEO and to Group Management in 2018 (audited) 82 Shareholdings of the members of the Board of Directors and Group Management in 2018 85 Outlook on compensation architecture for 2019 86 Report of the statutory auditor 88